ChrisSimoneau/Firelink/README.md

 # Firelink
+Firelink is a real time updatable satellite and aerial photography map that allows for up to the second information about fires and other natural disasters.
+The software's map view is accessible to the public through the internet and takes the guesswork out of rapidly changing dangerous situations.
+The software's REST API is accessible by emergency personnel.
+They are able to submit different forms of aerial photos which will be mapped to the map view.
+Also included in the software is automatic fire detection on submitted images.
+This is performed by an open source UNET transformer model trained on wildfire satellite images.
+Various metrics can be recorded from Firelink such as total burn area.

 2nd place Nationally in the CSA Space Apps Moonwalker challenge https://www.asc-csa.gc.ca/eng/news/articles/2023/2023-12-21-space-apps-challenge-2023-congratulations-to-the-winners.asp

 Global Nominee in the NASA 2023 Space Apps Challenge https://www.spaceappschallenge.org/2023/find-a-team/firelink/?tab=details